 What is the ISCA?

-The International Society of Caricaturist Artists is an international non-profit trade association.
+The International Society of Caricature Artists is an international non-profit trade association.
 Its purpose is to promote the art of caricature, educate the public and the media about the art of caricature and to provide its members with helpful information about caricature as an as art-form as well as a profession.
-ISCA currently has over 450 members from around the world, and is growing every month.
-Members receive our quarterly magazine, exaggerated features, which has articles about caricaturing, featured artists tips and stories as well as other useful information about caricature illustration.
-ISCA annual convention is held each year in a different location.
+ISCA currently has hundreds of members from around the world, and is growing every month.
+Members receive our quarterly magazine, Exaggerated Features, which has articles about caricaturing, featured artists tips and stories as well as other useful information about caricature illustration.
+ISCA's annual convention is held each year in a different location.
 The convention features a guest speaker, lectures, seminars, competitions, awards and the camaraderie of your peers in the art of caricature drawing.

 Is ISCA only for Professional Caricaturists?

 ISCA is a professional association but welcomes anyone interested in the art of caricature.
-Associate memberships are available at discounted rates for those who wish to simply be a part of the organization or who want to learn more about becoming a professional caricaturist.
+Various memberships tiers are available at different rates for those who wish to be a part of the organization or who want to learn more about becoming a professional caricaturist.